Convergence to the planar interface for a nonlocal free-boundary evolution: Introduction

 \section{Introduction}

-The Mullins-Sekerka interfacial evolution (abbreviated MS in the following) is a nonlocal free boundary evolution: The normal velocity of the interface is a nonlocal function of the interface.
+The Mullins-Sekerka interfacial evolution (abbreviated MS in the following) is a nonlocal free boundary evolution: The normal velocity of the interface is a nonlocal function of the interface and, in particular, its mean curvature.
 Essential features of MS are the preservation of (signed) mass and the reduction of surface area.
 In addition, there is a scale invariance: The solution space is invariant under a rescaling of length by a factor of $\lambda$ and time by a factor of $\lambda^3$.
 Hence MS is a geometric version of a third-order parabolic equation.

-We are interested in the relaxation to a planar interface for fairly ill-prepared initial data: The initial interface is required neither to be a graph nor to consist of a single connected component.
+We are interested in the relaxation to a planar interface for fairly wild initial data: The initial interface is required neither to be a graph nor to consist of a single connected component.
 Singularities are not a matter of idle curiosity in MS but rather a fact of life: A well-known and naturally occurring configuration is that of \emph{Ostwald ripening}, in which the positive phase is distributed in multiple, disconnected islands, and the smaller islands shrink and disappear (a singularity in the flow).
 We allow for such configurations.

-We do not study existence but rather analyze the qualitative and quantitative properties of any BV solution (which are not known to be unique).
-We will obtain optimal relaxation rates to the flat configuration based on only monitoring the (absolute) excess mass or ``volume'' (between the positive phase $\Omega_+\subseteq \R^{d+1}$ and $\{z>0\}$):
+We do not study existence but rather analyze the qualitative and quantitative properties of any BV solution.
+We will obtain optimal relaxation rates to the flat limiting configuration based only on monitoring the excess (absolute) mass or ``volume'' (between the positive phase $\Omega_+\subseteq \R^{d+1}$ and $\{z>0\}$):

 and the excess surface area (compared to the flat configuration):